 - Can I extend the term of the insurance policy if my plans have changed?Yes, you can extend your insurance policy either by buying new insurance online or by calling the company's customer service to renew it.
 In any case, always read your contract with the insurance company carefully.
 It contains all the details of the services you pay for.

-- Do I need a Green Card to drive a car?Yes, from June 1, 2022, Green Card insurance is mandatory for everyone who travels abroad by car, including refugees.
+- Do I need a Green Card to drive a car?Yes, the Green Card insurance is mandatory for everyone who travels abroad by car, including refugees.

 - What does the Green Card cover?The principle of operation of the Green Card is similar to CTP insurance, only abroad.
 In the event of an accident, the culprit's Green Card insurance policy will cover the damage caused by his fault to other participants in the accident - the cost of treatment or repair of the victim's car.